-Q. What makes you different from other college-essay counselors?
+Q. How are you different from other college counselors?

 Q. Can't I just use ChatGPT to write my essay?

 A. You could, but you probably shouldn't.
-Here are a few reasons why:
+Here's why:

 I encourage students to develop those muscles.
-Writing is not just a means to an end (a good grade, a college admission), though it can unlock things like that.
-It's a strength that empowers you to think clearly and, ultimately, discover who you are and can become.
+Writing is not just a means to an end (good grades, college admissions), though it can unlock those things.
+It's a strength that empowers self-discovery.
+Shortcuts shortchange that process.

 Q. Can you help me/my child get into [XYZ University]?

-A. I work to help students brainstorm, revise, and finalize their best work, so they can claim as much ownership as possible in a process that may otherwise feel capricious.
+A. I help students brainstorm, revise, and finalize their best work, so they can claim ownership in their application chances.
 I have helped hundreds of students gain admission to top US colleges and universities, and I will work with you/your child to pursue their goals to the best of their ability.
 See Results and Testimonials.

 Q. Do you guarantee college admission, or admission to particular schools?